eclipse-iceoryx/iceoryx2/examples/rust/service_attributes/README.md

 When the service is created, the attributes are set.
 When the service is opened, these attributes are interpreted as requirements.
 If a required attribute is not set, or if its value differs, the service will not be opened.
-For example, the following service can be opened because it matches a attribute defined in the previous example:
+For example, the following service can be opened because it matches an attribute defined in the previous example:

 ```rust